DunDuck-Dev/DunDuck/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package reactiond/reaction-qt for Debian-based Linux systems.
-If you compile reactiond/reaction-qt yourself, there are some useful files here.
+This directory contains files used to package dunduckd/dunduck-qt for Debian-based Linux systems.
+If you compile dunduckd/dunduck-qt yourself, there are some useful files here.

-## reaction: URI support ##
+## dunduck: URI support ##

-reaction-qt.desktop  (Gnome / Open Desktop)
+dunduck-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install reaction-qt.desktop
+	sudo desktop-file-install dunduck-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your reaction-qt binary to `/usr/bin` and the `../../share/pixmaps/reaction128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your dunduck-qt binary to `/usr/bin` and the `../../share/pixmaps/dunduck128.png` to `/usr/share/pixmaps`

-reaction-qt.protocol (KDE)
+dunduck-qt.protocol (KDE)